Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Numerical Results

 \section{Numerical Results}

-This section describes numerical findings for BJSP under uncertainty using Royal Mail data.
+This section computationally evaluates the proposed heuristics and robust optimization approach for BJSP with perfect knowledge and under uncertainty, respectively, using Royal Mail data.
 Section \ref{Section:Instance_Generation} discusses the derivation of Royal Mail BJSP instances and historical schedules.
+Section \ref{Section:Long_Short_Jobs} presents information about the number and load of long and short jobs in these instances.
+Section \ref{Section:Evaluation_Heuristics} compares the proposed LPT, LSPT and LSM heuristics.

-Section \ref{Section:Evaluation_Historical_Schedules} evaluates the historical schedules number of machines, i.e.\ Royal Mail vans, and sensitivity.
+Section \ref{Section:Evaluation_Historical_Schedules} evaluates the historical schedules sensitivity with respect to the number of machines, i.e.\ Royal Mail vans.
 Finally, Section \ref{Section:Robustness_Assessment} presents a numerical assessment of the two-stage robust optimization approach.
 We run all computations on a 2.5GHz Intel Core i7 processor with an 8 GB RAM memory running macOS Mojave 10.14.6.
 Our implementations use Python 3.6.8, Pyomo 5.6.1, and solve the integer programming instances with CPLEX 12.8.
 A recent MEng thesis considers several of these contexts in greater detail \cite{suraj-g}.